Helsinki Central Station

 Helsinki Central Station (Helsingin päärautatieasema, Helsingfors centralstation) (HEC) is the main station for commuter rail and long-distance trains departing from Helsinki, Finland.
-The station is used by approximately 400,000 people per day, of whom about 200,000 are passengers.
-It serves as the terminus for all trains in the Helsinki commuter rail network, as well as for all Helsinki-bound long-distance trains in Finland.
+About 200,000 people "pass through the station" every day, half of whom are train passengers.
+The station serves as the terminus for all trains in the Helsinki commuter rail network, as well as for all Helsinki-bound long-distance trains in Finland.
 The Rautatientori (Central Railway Station) metro station is located in the same building.

 The railway tracks in Helsinki were built in the 1860s.
 The station building, clad in granite, was designed by Eliel Saarinen and inaugurated in 1919.
 The building is known for its clock tower and the Lyhdynkantajat ("The Lantern Bearers") statues by Emil Wikström.
 Helsinki Central was chosen as one of the world's most beautiful railway stations by BBC in 2013.
 The Helsinki Central Station has become the symbol of the entire railway network in Finland.
 For example the VR Group uses the image of the station and the statues next to its main entrance in its advertising.

 Overview

 The Helsinki Central Station is located in the city centre of Helsinki, in the district of Kluuvi at Kaivokatu 1.
-The main facade of the station building is towards the Kluuvikatu street.
+The main facade of the station building is towards the Kaivokatu street.
 To the east of the station is the Helsinki Railway Square and to the west is the Eliel Square.
 The Eliel Square also served as the terminus of the Finnair City Bus.
 The Asematunneli tunnel leads from the station, underneath Kaivokatu, to the underground floor of the City-Center complex.
 The station also has a connection to the Central Railway Station metro station located underneath it.

 The Helsinki Central Station is an important transport hub for commuter train, long-distance train and metro transport in the entire Helsinki capital region.
 The station is visited by 240 thousand passengers per day, making it the most visited building in the entire country of Finland.
 About half of the visitors are train passengers.
 Over a hundred long-distance trains and about 850 commuter trains arrive at and depart from the station every weekday.

 The middle part of the station building forms the core of the station, hosting the waiting halls, ticket sales, the kiosk hall and connection to the station tunnel.
 The eastern wing of the building used to host the offices of the railway administration.
 It also served as Helsinki's main post office, until it moved to the Postitalo building built in the 1930s.
 The head office of the VR Group moved to Pasila in 2018.
 The eastern wing was converted into a Scandic Hotels hotel, opened in 2021.
 Baggage storage spaces have been located in the underground floor of the western wing since the 1970s.
 The ground floor has hosted a café since the 2000s, and the top floor hosts offices and business spaces.
 The station hosts almost twenty kiosks and restaurants, visited by over 20 thousand people per day.